-REMARK 6.4.
-The idea of computing Leja sequences from Weakly Admissible Meshes appears also in the recent paper [4], which concerns mostly the univariate complex case.
-Their approach is embedded in the more general concept of a Pseudo Leja Sequence, for which they prove the univariate case of the asymptotic result above.
+Remark 6.4 The idea of computing Leja sequences from Weakly Admissible Meshes appears also in the recent paper [4], which concerns the univariate complex case.
+The approach is there embedded in the more general concept of Pseudo Leja Sequence, for which univariate versions of the asymptotic results above have been proved.
 The present LU-based strategy can be viewed as an alternative computational method for producing such "discrete" univariate Leja sequences.

-7. Numerical examples.
+7 Numerical examples.

 In this section we present some examples of computation of Discrete Leja Points (DLP) and Approximate Fekete Points (AFP) by the matrix algorithms discussed in Sections 5 and 6.

-7.1.
-A circular sector.
-As a first example, we take the circular sector (3/4 of the unit disk, written in polar coordinates)
+7.1 A circular sector.

+As a first example, we take the circular sector (3/4) of the unit disk, written in polar coordinates)

-$$K = \{(\rho, \theta) : 0 \le \rho \le 1, -\pi/2 \le \theta \le \pi\}$$ (7.1)
+$$K = \{ (\rho, \theta) : 0 \le \rho \le 1, -\pi/2 \le \theta \le \pi \}$$ (21)